 Privacy Policy

-The purpose of this privacy policy (hereinafter, the "Privacy Policy" or the "Policy"), in accordance with Regulation (EU) 679/2016 of 27 April 2016, approving the General Data Protection Regulation (hereinafter, the "GDPR") and other applicable implementing data protection legislation, is to regulate and provide information about the processing carried out by Open Bank, S.A. (hereinafter “Openbank” or “we”) of personal data of customers (hereinafter, “you” or the “Customer”) who sign up for a store’s payment service when they buy goods and/or services, so that they can pay Openbank directly for their purchase (hereinafter, the “Service“).
-The Service is run by Zinia (hereinafter, “Zinia”), a registered trademark of Openbank.
+The purpose of this privacy policy (hereinafter, the “Privacy Policy” or the “Policy”), in accordance with Regulation (EU) 679/2016 of 27 April 2016, approving the General Data Protection Regulation (hereinafter, the "GDPR") and other applicable implementing data protection legislation, is to regulate and provide information about the processing carried out by Open Bank, S.A. (hereinafter “Openbank”, “Zinia”, its registered trademark, or “we”) of personal data of customers (hereinafter, “you” or the “Customer”) who sign up for a store’s payment service when they buy goods and/or services, so that they can pay Openbank directly for their purchase (hereinafter, the “Service”).
+The Service is run by Zinia (hereinafter, “Zinia”).

 This Policy provides you with information about the categories of personal data we process, the means by which we have obtained your personal data, the purposes for which we collect and process your personal data, the legitimate basis for such processing, the data recipients, the applicable data retention periods and the rights granted to you by the regulations in relation to your personal data.